hamdivazim/InvisibilityCloak/README.md

 Wear the colour RED, and become invisible!

 ## How to use
 Clone this repository and run `main.py`.
 Hold something red or pink in front of you to test.
+Press `q` to exit.

 ## Prerequisites
 You will need Python, `cv2` and `numpy`.